openshift/app-netutil/README.md

 * [CONTRIBUTING.md](CONTRIBUTING.md)

 ## APIs
-Currently there are two API methods implemented:
+Currently there are three API methods implemented:
 * `GetCPUInfo()`
   * This function determines which CPUs are available to the container and returns the list to the caller.
+* `GetHugepages()`
+  * This function determines the amount of hugepage memory available to the container and returns the values to the caller.
 * `GetInterfaces()`
   * This function determines the set of interfaces in the container and returns the list, along with the interface type and type specific data.

 There is a GO and C version of each of these functions.

-> Note: `--socket-mem` is usually used in DPDK application to specify how much memory to allocate from hugepages on specific sockets.
-To get how many hugepages are available in container, a new hugepage API will be supported once hugepage is supported in downward API via [this PR](https://github.com/kubernetes/kubernetes/pull/86102)

 ### GO APIs